 Using data from retired fighter aircraft wings provided by the Air Force, Ocampo and his students are creating a digital twin model of the real planes to drill down to individual aircraft tracking and use software to anticipate fatigue damage in the structure.
 That could allow the Air Force to inspect individual planes rather than the whole fleet, reducing costs and increasing fleet readiness.

 “The benefit of this new research is moving from fleet-wide risk decisions into individual aircraft risk decisions,” he said.
-“This is going to prevent airplanes having metal fatigue in the air.
+“This is going to prevent airplanes from having metal fatigue in the air.
 You don’t want an airplane to lose a wing or the empennage, which is the tail, during flight.
 We are avoiding airplanes falling from the skies.”

 Education from scratch